n-szulc/fingeRNAt/README.md

 ## Debugging mode

-fingeRNAt has debugging mode in which it prints on screen exhaustive information about detected interactions.
+fingeRNAt has a debugging mode in which it prints on screen exhaustive information about detected interactions.

-Debugging mode may be used with each SIFt type and provides the following information:
+The debugging mode may be used with each SIFt type and provides the following information:

 - `FULL`